Mohamed Melainine Ould Eyih

-Mohamed Melainine Ould Eyih (محمد ماء العينين ولد أييه, born 15 December 1968) is a Mauritanian educationalist and politician.
-From 2019 to 2022 he was Minister of National Education and Education System Reform.
+Mohamed Melainine Ould Eyih (Note: محمد ماء العينين ولد أييه) (born 15 December 1968) is a Mauritanian politician and educationalist.
+He served as Minister of National Education and Education System Reform from 2019 to 2022.

 Educationalist

 Mohamed Melainine Ould Eyih was born on 15 December 1968 in Atar, Mauritania.

 From September 1990 to October 1995 he was a teacher at the Nouakchott Technical High School.

 From October 1995 to October 1997 he was an expert advisor on engineering training at the Resource and Monitoring Center for Technical Education and Vocational Training (CRES).

 From October 1997 to July 2002 he was coordinator of the CRES.

 From July 2002 to August 2015 Mohamed Melainine O. Eyih was Director of the National Institute for the Promotion of Technical and Vocational Training (INAP-FTP).

 From August 2015 to August 2019 he was Coordinator of the SWEDD Project: Women's Empowerment and Demographic Dividend in the Sahel, which was funded by the World Bank.